CodeToCAD/CodeToCAD/README.md

 > Note: Blender 3.1 or newer is required.

-1. Download a release (Check Releases in the repository side-bar) and install the Blender Addon from [./providers/blender/CodeToCADBlenderAddon.py](./providers/blender/CodeToCADBlenderAddon.py).
-[Video Guide](https://youtu.be/YD_4nj0QUJ4)
+1. Download a release (Check Releases in the repository side-bar) and install the Blender Addon from [CodeToCADBlenderAddon.zip](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/CodeToCADBlenderAddon.zip)
     > If you're a developer, instead of downloading a release, you can clone this repository.
+[Video Guide](https://youtu.be/YD_4nj0QUJ4)

 2. Import your script using the file menu > import > CodeToCAD or the CodeToCAD menu in the sidebar.
     ![import_file](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/documentation/import_file_in_blender.png)